 What Is Food Allergy Testing?

-Testing for food allergies may be done through a blood test or a skin prick test.
+How is food allergy testing done through a blood test or a skin prick test.
 A skin prick test is the fastest way to get results, but a blood test may be done if other factors may prevent a skin prick test (such as a skin rash or antihistamine usage).
-Neither test can tell you with 100% accuracy what foods you are allergic too, but interpreting the results in conjunction with your symptoms can help identify foods that should be avoided.
+Neither food allergy testing can tell you with 100% accuracy what foods you are allergic to, but interpreting the results in conjunction with your symptoms can help identify foods that should be avoided.

 Oral food challenges and food elimination diets can also help determine if an allergy exists or if it has been outgrown.
 These options should always be utilized in conjunction with a healthcare professional who can help you make a plan and accurately interpret the results.